Mediawrite/TheNewNATOTreaty/README.md

-# The New NATO Treaty #TheNewNATOTreaty
+# The New NATO Treaty

 The new NATO treaty is a initiative of https://mediawrite.agency, a content agency in Bucharest.
 Romania.